A Day Trip Guide to Mykines, the Faroe Islands’ Land of Maybe

 EXPLORE MYKINES VILLAGE AND ENJOY A HEARTY LOCAL LUNCH

-One thing we didn't expect to find on Mykines were cosy cafes or a cute village to explore; but both do actually exist here.
+One thing we didn't expect to find on Mykines was cosy cafes or a cute village to explore, but both do actually exist here.

 Traditional turf-covered timber houses are dotted about, all of which seem to have epic views over the sea (one local we spoke to referred to his floor-to-ceiling living room window as his personal TV!).